(DD-435: dp. 2,525; l. 348'4"; b. 36'1"; dr. 13'6"; s. 37.4 k.; cpl. 276; a. 4 5", 5 21" tt.; cl. Gleaves)

 After shakedown along the New England coast and in Chesapeake Bay, Grayson joined Destroyer Division 22 of the Atlantic Fleet.
 On 28 August the new destroyer became flagship of DesRon 11 operating in the Carribbean out of Guantanamo Bay.
 She reported for neutrality patrol in the North Atlantic waters between Newfoundland and Iceland 26 October.

 After 10 months patrolling and protecting convoys in the icy North Atlantic, Grayson was ordered to the Pacific to join an American fleet battered but resolutely carrying the war to the enemy.
 She sailed from San Diego 2 April 1942 as part of Hornet's escort and rendezvoused at sea 13 April with Enterprise under Admiral William "Bull" Halsey.
-From this fast carrier force, steaming less than 800 miles from the Japanese home islands, General "Jimmy" Doolittle launched his famed B-25 raid on Tokyo 18 April, bringing war to the enemy's own land.
+From this fast carrier force, steaming less than 800 miles from the Japanese home islands, Lieutenant Colonel "Jimmy" Doolittle launched his famed B-25 raid on Tokyo 18 April, bringing war to the enemy's own land.

 The task group sailed into Pearl Harbor 25 April.
 Grayson departed almost immediately for repairs in California, but soon returned to the Pacific war.